LimWeiJen/trust-bridge/README.md

-# TrustBridge: Verify Your Identity Instantly
+# My Security: Verify Your Identity Instantly

-**TrustBridge** is a digital trust platform designed to eliminate scams and build confidence in digital interactions.
+**My Security** is a digital trust platform designed to eliminate scams and build confidence in digital interactions.
 It allows users to verify each other's identity in real-time using government-issued IDs (MyKad) and AI-powered facial recognition.

 ## The Problem
 In an era of deepfakes and sophisticated online scams, it's becoming impossible to know if the person you're talking to is who they claim to be.
 Whether it's a marketplace transaction, a dating profile, or a freelance contract, blind trust can lead to financial loss and safety risks.

 ## The Solution
-TrustBridge creates a secure, verified bridge between two parties.
+My Security creates a secure, verified bridge between two parties.
 1.  **Verified Digital ID**: Users create an immutable digital identity by scanning their physical MyKad and performing a liveness check.
 2.  **Consent-Based Sharing**: Your data is yours.
 You only share your verified profile when you explicitly approve a request.
 3.  **Real-Time Verification**: A "Verifier" enters a unique code provided by a "Prover" to instantly view their official name, photo, and safety status.